Urban energy rhythms

 CASE STUDY: Enhancing existing infrastructure

-Costain, National Grid, Nissan, UKPN, Highways England and Transport for London formed a consortium on an Innovate UK project – ‘Integrated Transport and Smart Energy Solutions” for major urban developments.
+Costain integrated a team of experts from academia and industry such as Cenex, National Grid, University of Reading, Cambridge University and Nuvve on an Innovate UK project – ‘Integrated Transport and Smart Energy Solutions” for major urban developments.
 The project looks at the viability of using energy storage to provide balancing services to the electricity network.

 The challenge: The number of renewables in the UK energy market has increased from four per cent in 2006 to 30 per cent in 2017.
 However, the lack of storage means that this over-production of electricity puts pressure on the network and means the energy is in effect, wasted.